 Khushi quickly became the darling of doctors and nurses because she endured the painful dressing changes without complaint and was motivated to work with physiotherapy.
 She is so glad and happy to finally get help.
 Amma can also be seen that her overwhelming worries have disappeared, she suddenly looks 10 years younger and always has a smile on her face.

-SUCCESSFUL RECONSTRUCTION SURGERY | The next two interventions on the shoulders, one armpit and the arms are also uneventful.
+SUCCESSFUL RECONSTRUCTION SURGERY | The next two procedures on the shoulders, one armpit and the arms also proceed without complications.
+Dr. Shakya is very satisfied with the results and can discharge Khushi from the hospital after 11 weeks.
+The next two operations on the shoulders, one armpit and the arms are also performed without complications.
 Dr. Shakya is very satisfied with the results and can discharge Khushi from the hospital after 11 weeks.
 Two months later, she is supposed to come for a follow-up examination, during which time she will continue her physiotherapy exercises and cover and apply lotion to the operated areas.
 The little family leaves the hospital beaming with joy.
 I have planned several visits to the doctor for the next few days, Amma is supposed to go to the gynecologist for an examination and the whole family to the dentist.
 Of course there is still enough time to show Khushi Kathmandu.
 Together we discover the winding streets of the old town, ride a pedicab, visit the inner courtyard of the Kumari, marvel at the pagodas of Durbar Square, walk around stupas, browse the local markets and take the escalator in a shopping mall.

-Suddenly Khushi’s mother takes me aside for an important conversation.
+THE FATE QUESTION | All of a sudden, Khushi’s mother takes me aside for an important conversation.
 She explained to me that Khushi should definitely stay in Kathmandu for further operations and for a good school education.
 If she had to commute between Mugu and Kathmandu, her schooling would fall by the wayside.
 I was against it at first.
 She is just a girl from the mountains.
 I didn’t want to uproot her or risk alienating her from her family.
 It almost broke my heart to imagine how Amma had to feel: To give away my own child out of sheer need so that it could even get the chance of an education.
 But when Khushi asked enthusiastically and emphatically to be allowed to stay in Kathmandu and go to school here, I finally agreed.
 I already sensed that this girl has a strong inner strength and is ready to go her own way.
 Nothing has changed to this day.

 THE MOUNTAIN GIRL LEARNS TO LIFE IN THE CITY | When I visit the children’s home and the school that will be her new home with Khushi, she is immediately enthusiastic.
 Welcomed by the school principal and his family, she goes on a discovery tour, marveling at the brightly painted rooms for the girls, the cupboards and bookshelves and the many spacious classrooms at the school.
 Here she will soon be taught in English.
 Outside there is a playground and a garden.
 Everything is child-friendly and lovingly furnished, the dining room looks like a huge, cozy kitchen-cum-living room.
 Khushi is particularly happy to have a roommate: Blacky, the director’s sheepdog.
 He immediately becomes her best friend.
 She settles into her new environment in no time and immediately makes friends.

-BEST STAYED AND FULL OF OP PORTUNITIES | From 2011 to 2014, too, Khushi repeatedly underwent new operations to remove the bulging scar tissue.
+BEST STAYED AND FULL OF OP PORTUNITIES | From 2011 to 2014, Khushi continued to undergo new surgeries to have the bulging scar tissue removed.
+It has already become routine, but it still remains painful.
+We keep flying Amma to the operating theaters so that her daughter receives the best possible care in the hospital.
+The mother is overwhelmed by her daughter’s placement – first in a children’s home, then in a loving foster family, Even from 2011 to 2014, Khushi repeatedly undergoes new surgeries to have the bulging scar tissue removed.
 It has already become routine, but it still remains painful.
 We keep flying Amma to the operating theaters so that her daughter receives the best possible care in the hospital.
 The mother is overwhelmed by the placement of her daughter – first in the children’s home, then in the loving foster family that Khushi takes in like a daughter.
 She still lives there today and feels at home.
 During her visits Amma does not remain hidden from her how rapidly her daughter is developing, how she is blossoming and eagerly using all the educational opportunities available to her.
 She soaks up new knowledge like a sponge.
 Curious about Khushi’s everyday life, Amma even attends a school lesson and has all the exercise books and school documents shown to her.
 She is proud of her daughter and her gratitude to Back to Life can hardly be put into words.
 With tears in her eyes she says: “You gave Khushi a new life!”
 Kushi maintains contact with her mother and siblings over the phone.
 She’s actually not homesick, she says.
 Kathmandu is her home now.

-KHUSHIS FAMILY IN MUGU IS NOT FORGOTTEN | During a project visit in 2012 we find Amma seriously ill in her house in Mugu.
+KHUSHIS FAMILY IN MUGU IS NOT FORGOTTEN | During a project visit in 2012, we find Amma seriously ill in her house in Mugu.
+Her condition is critical, and with a high fever she is close to death.
+We’ll take you to a clinic immediately.
+The hardships take their toll: up to 15 hours of back-breaking work every day with continuous malnutrition – a combination that has already taken thousands of years.
 Her condition is critical, and with a high fever she is close to death.
 We’ll take you to a clinic immediately.
 The hardships take their toll: up to 15 hours of backbreaking work every day with ongoing malnutrition – a combination that has fatally fatal to thousands in Mugu.
 But Amma is well and Khushi is very relieved.